Takeaways from South Carolina’s Republican primary | KRDO

 Biden and Trump both pivoted to the general election campaign weeks ago, but Haley’s decision to play out the race has been gnawing at the former president, who is positioning himself to close his grip on the GOP political apparatus.

 While the result in South Carolina was never really in doubt — most polls showed Trump with a 25- to 30-point lead — there are still a few outstanding details.
-Chief among them: Will Haley win even one or two delegates?
+Chief among them: How many delegates can Haley win?
 South Carolina gives most of its plunder to the statewide winner but also doles out delegates to the winner in each of its seven congressional districts.

+CNN projected late Saturday night that Haley will win the state’s 1st Congressional District and its three delegates.

-District wins for Haley would not change the trajectory of the race but could tell us something about Trump’s road ahead.
+District wins for Haley won’t change the trajectory of the race but could tell us something about Trump’s road ahead.

 While we’re waiting, here are takeaways from the GOP’s 2024 South Carolina presidential primary.